ReQuSim: Faithfully simulating near-term quantum repeaters: Introduction

-Considering the points above, it is clear that there is no shortage of potential options to improve performance, but there is little analysis on determining the best strategy for various realistic devices.
-As the examples shown in this work compellingly demonstrate, there are highly nontrivial relationships between the \emph{combinations} of these strategies that our method allows us to explore.
+Considering the points above, it is clear that there is no shortage of potential options to improve performance.
+As the examples shown in this work compellingly demonstrate, there are highly nontrivial relationships between \emph{combinations} of these strategies.
+Optimising repeater protocols for a variety of realistic devices therefore requires a deeper understanding of repeater protocols and is not simply a matter of tweaking a few parameters.

-\section{\mbox{ReQuSim}: The simulation framework}
+\section{ReQuSim: The simulation framework}

 \emph{\mbox{ReQuSim}} \cite{requsim} is a simulation framework we have developed specifically for simulating quantum repeaters.
 It is available as an open source Python package from the \emph{Python Package Index}.
 Simulating quantum repeaters is a very attractive option, as the complexity of analytical expressions is increasing rapidly if one deviates from the known standard cases.
 A central challenge in that regard is that everything that happens anywhere in the system can potentially effect parts on the opposite end of the repeater chain, \eg,~the time a qubit needs to wait in memory.
 Working with averages calculated for parts of the system does not necessarily give the full picture if there are non-linearities such as the dephasing in quantum memories.
 By contrast, Monte-Carlo methods are well suited to deal with systems with many interconnected probabilistic components.
 The simulation approach further allows for a modular design that makes switching to different error models and introducing asymmetries straightforward.